pairshaped/curlingio-docs/docs/getting-started/overview.md

 3. Peruse our [Club Management documentation](/docs/club-management/leagues) to get a better feel for the Curling I/O platform.

-4. And finally once you've reviewed our documentation and turotials you're ready to [book an oboarding session with us](/docs/getting-started/book-an-onboarding-session).
+4. And finally once you've reviewed our documentation and tutorials you're ready to [book an onboarding session with us](/docs/getting-started/book-an-onboarding-session).